pelucid/query_builder_junior_eng/README.md

 virtualenv interview_env
 source interview_env/bin/activate
 ```
-Next, install some requirements by running: `pip install -r requirements.txt`, where requirements.txt is the path to the accompanying file.
-This may take a minute or two.
-When you're able to install the packages in requirements.txt, you're all done!
+Next, install some requirements by running: `make build`, This may take a minute or two.
+When you're able to install the packages, you're all done!

 ### Checking you're done